My Real Estate Views

 Before you decide to follow my advice, I think it's important for you to understand my perspective on the relevant issues.
 These are my views of the real estate industry.

-It's my view, that the present business structure of the real estate brokerage industry is seriously outdated, especially in the residential sector.
+I believe that the present business model of the real estate brokerage industry is outdated, especially in the residential sector.

-The combination of the virtual absence of sufficient professional training of residential real estate agents, (especially the newly licensed) combined with the lack of adequate professional oversight has resulted in an unstructured, free-for-all atmosphere.
+The virtual absence of competent professional training of residential real estate agents, (especially the newly licensed) combined with the lack of adequate professional oversight has created an unstructured free-for-all.

-Add to these issues, the onset of significant technological advances and consumer DIY services, like Zillow.com, and you have the "perfect storm" of events that will likely reduce the need for licensed real estate agents by 50% by 2025.
+Add to these issues the onset of major technological advances and consumer DIY services, like Zillow.com, and you have the "perfect storm" of circumstances that is likely to significantly reduce the licensed real estate agent population.

-Once the most prestigious of real estate professionals, the appraisal industry is now on its death bed.
+Once the most prestigious of real estate professions, the appraisal industry today is on its death bed.

-Since the inception of the licensing of real estate appraisers in 1992
+Since the inception of licensing real estate appraisers in 1992

-there's been a prohibitive level of prerequisite education, an ever changing and confusing regulatory structure, plus a huge increase in appraiser liability with virtually no benefit to the industry or the public.
+there's been a prohibitive level of prerequisite education required, an ever changing and confusing regulatory structure, plus a huge increase in appraiser liability with no measurable benefit to the industry or the public.

-The most endangered is the residential real estate appraiser who makes less in real dollar terms in 2016 than in they did in 1986.
+The most endangered is the residential real estate appraiser who makes less in real dollar terms today than they did in 1986.

-And, with virtually no "new blood," the average age of a real estate appraiser is over 60 years old.
+And, with virtually no "new blood," entering the industry, the average age of a real estate appraiser is over 60 years old.

-Training one to expand their skills is beneficial to the elevation of both that person and their industry; that's especially true of the real estate industry.
+Training someone to expand their skills and educating them to become more knowledgable about their industry is beneficial to both that person and the industry.

 Hopefully, you and I are pretty much in sync on our general industry views.
 And, hopefully, together we can move forward to helping you become a more successful real estate entrepreneur.